Below-Threshold Merger Found Abusive and Sanctioned for the First Time by the French Competition Authority Under Article 102 TFEU

 In a post-Towercast world, companies must now consider the risk of ex post antitrust scrutiny even for transactions falling below notification thresholds, adding significant unpredictability to deal assessments.

-In its press release, the FCA highlighted that it obtained internal documents from Doctolib showing its intent to “kill the [competing] product.”
-The company described the MonDocteur acquisition as valuable precisely because it would lead to the disappearance of its rival and allow Doctolib to “operate without any competition in France.”
+In the Decision, the FCA highlighted that it obtained a number of internal documents showing Doctolib’s intent to “kill the [competing] product.”[11]
+The company described the MonDocteur acquisition as valuable precisely because “without MD [MonDocteur], no more competition, we [Doctolib] are #1 everywhere”.[12]

 The Decision underscores the need for companies (in particular dominant firms) to carefully prepare and review internal strategic documents relating to acquisitions, even when notification is not required.
-This is especially important in France, where communications from in-house counsel are not covered by legal privilege, as underscored in the FCA’s press release, citing advice from Doctolib’s in-house lawyers.
+This is especially important in France, where communications from in-house counsel are not covered by legal privilege, as underscored in the FCA’s Decision, citing advice from Doctolib’s in-house lawyers which questioned the legality of the exclusivity provisions.[13]

 - The Towercast legal standard under Article 102 TFEU.